creme332/creme332.github.io/_posts/2026-01-24-anki-for-computer-science.md

 title: Using Anki to Study Computer Science categories : [Learning Journey]
 tags: [anki, computer science, spaced repetition, learning systems, self-study]
-description: Reflections and practical lessons from using Anki to study computer science.
+description: Reflections from using Anki to study computer science.
 comments: true
 media_subpath: /assets/anki/
 ---

 [Anki](https://apps.ankiweb.net/) is an open-source flashcard app that uses spaced repetition.
-The idea behind spaced repetition is to space out your revision so that you revise just before you are about to forget, so as to combat the forgetting curve.
+The idea behind spaced repetition is to space out your revision so that you revise just before you are about to forget.
 Anki simplifies the process by determining what cards to show or hide at a given point in time using a spaced repetition algorithm.
 It is commonly used for learning new foreign languages and by students studying medicine.
 For a better overview of Anki and spaced repetition, I recommend reading this page from the Anki manual: [https://docs.ankiweb.net/background.html](https://docs.ankiweb.net/background.html).

 I've used Anki for several years to study for both my A-levels and my bachelor's degree in Computer Science (CS).
 In the process, I achieved a 4.0 GPA without cramming.
 In this post, I document my Anki workflow and the things that I have learnt after six years of using Anki.
 This is not a tutorial on Anki or on studying computer science.
 While the post focuses mainly on Anki, many of the tips shared are transferable to other flashcard apps.